 Arrive at international airport outside Georgetown and transfer to Cara Lodge, one of the nicest places to stay in Georgetown.
 Those arriving at night (please check with us before booking your flight) will be met at the airport.
 Anyone arriving earlier can arrange transfer through the airport taxi service.
 Transfer cost not included in tour price.
 Night at Cara Lodge.

-DAY 2 - HOPE BEACH, ABARY & MAHAICONY RIVERS, GARDEN OF EDEN
+DAY 2 - HOPE BEACH, MAHAICA RIVER, GARDEN OF EDEN

 DAY 3 - GEORGETOWN & IWOKRAMA FOREST RESERVE

 Early visit to Georgetown Botanical Gardens, a good place to see the Guianan endemic Blood-colored Woodpecker, found only near the coast.
 View several species of macaws and parrots as well as a variety of other birds before transferring to airport.
 This will be the only chance for Festive Parrot.
-After breakfast fly over hundreds of miles of Amazon rainforest marred only by an occasional gold-mining operation, arriving mid-day at Iwokrama Field Station on the banks of the Essequibo River.
-Afternoon bird the mile-long Screaming Piha Trail through a forest of giant Mora trees.
+After breakfast fly over hundreds of miles of Amazon rainforest marred only by an occasional gold-mining operation, arriving at Lethem mid day.
+Transfer through the Rupununi Savanna to Iwokrama Field Station on the banks of the Essequibo River.
+Late afternoonoon bird the mile-long Screaming Piha Trail through a forest of giant Mora trees as time permits.
 Possibilities include Bronzy Jacamar, Waved Woodpecker, Chestnut Woodpecker, Amazonian Antshrike, and Strong-billed Woodcreeper.
 Also possible are Red-mantled Howler Monkeys in the forest canopy or mid-story.
 Around the clearing at the field station Red-capped Cardinal is quite common while Red-throated Caracara is a definite possibility.
 Night at Iwokrama Field Station.

 DAY 4 - IWOKRAMA FIELD STATION